Virgin (2003 film)

-Virgin is a 2003 American drama film directed by Deborah Kampmeier and starring Elisabeth Moss, Robin Wright and Daphne Rubin-Vega.
-It premiered at the Los Angeles Film Festival on June 14, 2003 and was later given a limited release on September 3, 2004.
+Virgin is a 2003 American drama film written and directed by Deborah Kampmeier in her feature directorial debut.
+Starring Elisabeth Moss, Robin Wright, and Daphne Rubin-Vega, the film follows a Baptist teenager who, after discovering she is pregnant with no memory of having had sex, comes to believe that she is carrying the child of God.

+Virgin premiered at the Los Angeles Film Festival on June 14, 2003, and was theatrically released in the United States on September 3, 2004.
+Despite mixed reviews from critics, Moss was singled out for praise for her performance.
+At the 19th Independent Spirit Awards, Moss was nominated for Best Female Lead, and Kampmeier and Sarah Schenck were nominated for the John Cassavetes Award.

 Plot

 17-year-old Jessie lives in an unnamed blue-collar town with her parents and younger sister, Katie.
 Though she was raised Baptist by her religious family, she is rebellious and has fallen into habits of drinking and shoplifting.
 One night at a church dance, Jessie goes off to the woods with her crush, Shane.
 Unaware that Shane has put a date rape drug into her drink, Jessie gets drunk and passes out.
 Shane sexually assaults her while she’s unconscious.
 Some time after Jessie regains consciousness, she finds herself pregnant.
 With no memory of having had sex, she believes that she is carrying a child of God.
 She is shunned by her family—and eventually the whole community—when word of her claim spreads.